NikhilSDate/FourInARowBot/README.md

   in a column that's full, a move by a user who's not a participant in an active game)
 * The bot saves each game to the MongoDB database after the game has completed by calling the backend API.
 * The bot allows users to view their stats (the number of games they have won, lost, and drawn).
+* The bot lets human players play against an AI.
+The AI is quite strong and offers a tough challenge to a casual player.

-### Backend
+### Data API
-* The backend API exposes an API method to save games to a MongoDB database.
+* The Data API exposes an API endpoint to save games to a MongoDB database.
 The API saves the following data in the database:
   - The Discord User IDs of the two players who played the game,
   - The IDs of the server and channel in which the game was played,
   - The board configuration for the game (number of rows, columns, and pieces in a row to win),
   - The moves played in the game,
   - The result of the game, and
   - The date and time when the game was completed.
-* The backend API exposes another API method to retrieve stats for any user.
+* The Data API exposes another API endpoint to retrieve stats for any user.
 Stats consist of the number of games the user has won, lost and drawn.
 Stats can also be queried for games played against a particular opponent, in a particular server or channel, and in a particular date and time range.
-* To protect user data, the API is secured using an API key that must be sent as an authorization header with every request.
+* To protect user data, the Data API is secured using an API key that must be sent as an authorization header with every request.
 A hashed version of the API key is stored in the MongoDB database.
 If you want to host this bot yourself, you will have to generate an API key and store it in the database manually (see the [Self-hosting instructions](#self-hosting-instructions) section for more information).

+### AI API

+* The AI API exposes an API endpoint to get an evaluation and move suggestion for a given game position.
+A game position consists of the board state and the color of the player whose turn it is to play.
+* The AI API uses minimax with alpha-beta pruning and iterative deepening.
+Iterative deepening means that the AI will repeatedly search to ever increasing depths starting from 1; that is, it will first search to depth 1, then to depth 2, then depth 3, and so on.
+Iterative deepening offers a number of advantages:
+  * The effectiveness of alpha-beta pruning depends on the order in which nodes at a particular depth are searched.
+With iterative deepening, position evaluations from searching to depth n - 1 can be used to improve move ordering at depth n by searching the nodes first at depth n that had the best evaluations at depth n - 1.
+This speeds up the search at depth n.
+  * Iterative deepening allows a time limit to be set for the AI.
+The AI will then return the results from the deepest search that completed before the time limit was hit.
+This means that, given the same time limit, the AI will automatically search deeper when it has more computing power available.
+* The AI API can be configured with time and depth limits.
+The AI stops searching when it hits either the time limit or the depth limit and returns the result of the deepest completed search.

 ## Self-hosting Instructions

 To run this bot, you will have to host it yourself.
-This will involve individually hosting the bot and the Flask backend application.
-The bot can, however, run without the Flask backend; it will simply lack the ability to save completed games and display user stats.
+This will involve individually hosting three applications: the bot and a Flask backend application each for the Data API and the AI API.
+The bot can, however, run without any or both of the two APIs; it will simply lack the features that rely on the missing API or APIs.

-### A) Installing and running the bot without the backend
+### A) Installing and running the bot without the backend APIs

 * Clone this repository: `git clone https://github.com/NikhilSDate/FourInARowBot.git`
 * Navigate to the `bot` directory.
 This is where the code for the bot is located